MN-01

 Plain Language

-Operators must take reasonable measures to prevent the conversational AI service from generating statements that would lead a reasonable person to believe they are interacting with a human when engaging with minor account holders.
-The bill provides a non-exhaustive list of prohibited content: claims of sentience or humanity, emotional dependence simulations, romantic or sexually suggestive statements, and adult-minor romantic role-playing.
-This provision combines anti-deception and emotional dependency protections specifically for minors.
-The "including but not limited to" language means the listed behaviors are illustrative — operators must also address other statements that could create a false impression of human interaction.
+Operators must implement reasonable measures to prevent the conversational AI service from generating statements that would mislead a reasonable person into thinking they are interacting with a human when interacting with minor account holders.
+The statute provides a non-exhaustive list of prohibited statement types: claims of sentience or being human, simulated emotional dependence on the minor, simulated romantic interactions or sexual innuendo, and role-playing adult-minor romantic relationships.
+The 'reasonable measures' standard and the 'including but not limited to' framing mean these are minimum examples — operators must also address analogous deceptive statements not specifically enumerated.

 4. An operator shall institute reasonable measures to prevent the operator's conversational AI service from generating statements that would lead a reasonable individual to believe that the individual is interacting with a human, including but not limited to all of the following: a.
 Explicit claims that the conversational AI service is sentient or human. b.
 Statements that simulate emotional dependence on a minor account holder. c.
 Statements that simulate a romantic interaction or a sexual innuendo. d.
 Role-playing an adult-minor romantic relationship.